EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 Every verified wallet variable can become a comparative public rank signal.
 ```

-The browser does not calculate a wallet rank from isolated wallet data.
-The global rank is precomputed from the full indexed population, published as compact rank artifacts, and then retrieved by the UI through an address-prefix shard.
+The browser does not calculate a global wallet rank from isolated wallet data.
+Global rank is precomputed from the indexed wallet population, published as compact rank artifacts, and retrieved by the UI through an address-prefix shard.

 ```text
 Full indexed population